The Lion’s Team

 Jo Hancock

-Jo spent the first ten years of her career in the food industry, developing new products for clients including M&S, Waitrose and Pret a Manger, before moving into the charitable sector, where her remit includes volunteer recruitment, fundraising and research and campaigns.
+Jo spent the first ten years of her career in the food industry, developing new products for clients including M&S, Waitrose and Pret a Manger, before moving into the charitable sector, focused on volunteer recruitment, fundraising and research and campaigns.
 She is a trustee of two local charities and over the last 20 years has been involved in fundraising for a variety of community projects, receiving a community achievement award in 2016.

-She is passionate about building community cohesion and equitable access to services in rural locations, and thoroughly enjoys being part of the Ickleton Lion team.
+She is passionate about building community cohesion and equitable access to services in rural locations, and thoroughly enjoys being part of the Lion at Ickleton team.